Tarique Rahman Sworn in as Bangladesh's Prime Minister After Historic Election Victory - PRESS AI WORLD

 side-post-image

-Tarique Rahman Sworn in as Bangladesh PM After Historic Election Victory
+Tarique Rahman Sworn in as Bangladesh's Prime Minister After Historic Election Victory

-• Tarique Rahman takes oath as Prime Minister following a landslide victory.
+• Tarique Rahman of the BNP has been sworn in as Bangladesh's Prime Minister after a decisive electoral victory.

-• BNP secured over 212 seats in the recent parliamentary elections.
+• The BNP secured 212 seats in the recent elections, marking the first successful vote since the 2024 uprising.

 SHARE THIS ARTICLE: